 ByFood.com is Japan's one-stop platform for foodie travelers.
-Here, you can book food experiences like cooking classes and food tours, make easy restaurant reservations without using Japanese, and order products from local businesses.
-We also provide online experiences, blogs about Japanese food trends and culture, and videos featuring Japanese chefs and craftspeople.
+Here, you can book food experiences like cooking classes and food tours, make easy restaurant reservations without using Japanese, and order gourmet products from local businesses.
+We also provide online experiences, blog posts about Japanese food culture, and videos featuring Japanese chefs, craftspeople and neighborhoods.

-ByFood makes Japan's food scene accessible to anyone, dissolving the language barrier and providing everything foodie travelers need to have a fulfilling (and filling) trip to Japan.
+ByFood makes Japan's food scene accessible to everyone, dissolving the language barrier and providing everything travelers need to have a fulfilling (and filling) trip to Japan.
 And if you don't find what you're looking for on the platform, our VIP Gourmet Concierge will create the perfect food experience that's tailor-made for you.

 By sharing Japanese food culture with the world, byFood strives to bring locals and travelers together, help small businesses, and celebrate authentic Japanese cuisine.
 Combining hands-on food experiences with our extensive and comprehensive articles and videos, we hope to encourage adventurous eating and savvy traveling in Japan.

 Spreading happiness through food!

 ByFood was launched in July 2019 by Serkan Toso, however, the platform first began in January 2018 as “Tokyo by Food,” a booking platform for food experiences in Tokyo.A lifelong volunteer interested in solving social issues, Serkan integrated a donation system into his business model, pledging to give 10 school lunches to children in Cambodia for each person who booked a food experience.
 In recognition of this commitment, Tokyo by Food was chosen as one of the world’s top social initiatives by One Young World in April 2018.